LeoMaurice/BATO-MOUCHE-Stat-App/README.md

 ## Data scrapping

 There are two ways to get OSM data :
+- use the OSMnx library : really complete
 - using Geofabrick : download and zip already .shp formats : great to use with geopands
     - See the near_eiffel_tower notebook
     - default : only a selection of towns/regions/countries : enough at least to starts with